Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: The method

 \section{The method}

-The ALICE collaboration had published the inclusive $J/\psi$ production in the forward rapidity region with $2.5<y<4$ in pp collisions at $\sqrt{s}=$ 2.76, 5.02, 7, 8 and 13 TeV in Refs.\cite{lhc_1,lhc_5,lhc_6,lhc_7,lhc_9}.
-The collaboration also presented the inclusive $J/\psi$ production in the mid-rapidity region with $-0.9<y<0.9$ in pp collisions at $\sqrt{s}=$ 5.02, 7 and 13 TeV in Refs.\cite{lhc_3,lhc_5,lhc_8}.
-Table \ref{tab:dataRef} shows the references for the differential cross sections for inclusive $J/\psi$ at a given energy.
+The ALICE collaboration had published the inclusive $J/\psi$ production in the forward rapidity region with $2.5<y<4$ in pp collisions at $\sqrt{s}=$ 2.76, 5.02, 7, 8 and 13 TeV in Refs. \cite{lhc_1,lhc_5,lhc_6,lhc_7,lhc_9}.
+The collaboration also presented the inclusive $J/\psi$ productions in the mid-rapidity region with $-0.9<y<0.9$ in pp collisions at $\sqrt{s}=$ 5.02, 7 and 13 TeV in Refs. \cite{lhc_3,lhc_5,lhc_8}.
+They are listed in Table \ref{tab:dataRef}.
 The inclusive $J/\psi$ yield contains a prompt component, which includes the direct $J/\psi$ production and the feed-down contribution from the decay of heavier charmonium states, as well as a non-prompt component from the weak decay of beauty hadrons.

-In this paper, as a complementary work to the study performed by event generators such as PYTHIA 6.4, PYTHIA 8.2, EPOS3 and UrQMD\cite{mc_1,mc_2,Urqmd_1}, we investigate the $J/\psi$ production at different energies with PACIAE 2.2a.
-In the model, a 'menus' of subprocesses for the $J/\psi$ production is composed with the sets of 'MSEL=0' and "MSUB($i$)=1, $i$=86, 87, 88, 89, 104,105,106' in PYTHIA 6.4.
-This selection corresponds to the following 'color-singlet' processes, $gg\rightarrow J/\psi g$, $gg\rightarrow \chi_{0c} g$, $gg\rightarrow \chi_{1c} g$, $gg\rightarrow \chi_{2c} g$, $gg\rightarrow \chi_{1c}$, $gg\rightarrow \chi_{2c}$, $gg\rightarrow J/\psi \gamma$.
+In this paper, as a complementary work to the study performed by event generators such as PYTHIA 6.4, PYTHIA 8.2, EPOS3 and UrQMD \cite{mc_1,mc_2,Urqmd_1}, we investigate the $J/\psi$ production in pp collisions at different energies with PACIAE 2.2a.
+In the model, a `menus' of subprocesses for the $J/\psi$ production is composed with the sets of `MSEL=0' and `MSUB($i$)=1, $i$=86, 87, 88, 89, 104,105,106'.
+This especial setting is completely the same as that in PYTHIA 6.4.
+It corresponds to the following `color-singlet' processes, $gg\rightarrow J/\psi g$, $gg\rightarrow \chi_{0c} g$, $gg\rightarrow \chi_{1c} g$, $gg\rightarrow \chi_{2c} g$, $gg\rightarrow \chi_{1c}$, $gg\rightarrow \chi_{2c}$, $gg\rightarrow J/\psi \gamma$.
 The higher mass excited states, like the $\chi_{0c}$, $\chi_{1c}$ and $\chi_{2c}$ may subsequently decay to $J/\psi$.
-The 'color-octet' processes are not considered in the work, as we only focus on the production of $J/\psi$ in the low and intermediate $p_{\rm T}$ range.
-Relative to the default simulation where non-single diffractive parton-parton subprocesses are considered, the selection of the $J/\psi$ production processes will introduce a bias sampling.
-In order to get rid of this bias effect, for example, we rescale the cross sections in simulation with the first moment of the $J/\psi$ $p_{\rm T}$ spectra and match it with the rescaled cross section in experiment,
+Since the $\psi(2s)$ production channel is not available in the PYTHIA 6.4 default processes, we did not consider the contribution of $\psi(2s)$ to $J/\psi$.
+As shown in Ref. \cite{color_octet}, in the region with $p_{\rm T}>$ 7 GeV/c, the $J/\psi$ production may be dominated by the `color-octet’ processes.
+In this work, we only focus on the production of $J/\psi$ in the low and intermediate $p_{\rm T}$ range below 7 GeV/c.
+Thus the `color-octet’ processes are not considered.
+Relative to the default simulation without above extra setting, the simulated results with extra setting are bias samples.
+In order to get rid of this bias effect, for example, we rescale the cross sections in simulation with the first moment of the $J/\psi$ $p_{\rm T}$ spectra and match it with the similarly rescaled cross section in experiment,